shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ### ESCs

 The ESCs link the flight computer with the motors.
 The input to the ESC is PWM fed over the BEC connector.
 Each ESC have its own 8-bit SoC to send signals to the brushless motor to turn at the desired RPM.
+In the FC settings, you can adjust the ESC update frequency, which is usually between 50Hz and 490Hz.

 Mount the ESCs on to the booms with rubber bands, or better, zip-ties.